Peter Jackson: Lions’ roar takes on a different sound now

 Eight months on, the picture looks very different.
 There have been so many twists and turns of the kaleidoscope that if the Lions were playing in Australia for the series this weekend instead of this time next year, the chosen ones would contain fewer Welsh and more of the rest.

 The Grand Slam duly consolidated Welsh supremacy in the dens of the Northern Hemisphere Lions and then came the three-match series in Australia.
-In losing all three, some of those untouchable as Test Lions the previous autumn have lost ground.
+In losing all three, some of those untouchable as Test Lions the previous have lost ground.

 Is Cian Healy now a more formidable loosehead prop than the old warhorse Gethin Jenkins?